dustywhite7/Econ8320/SlidesCode/3 - Classes.md

 ---

-# Creating a New Class
+# Creating a new class

 ```python
 class Sandwich(object):